nucypher/nucypher/architecture.rst

 * AES256-GCM (lisodium-based library for zerodb is the fastest?)
 * Other AES modes (maybe not vulnerable to reusing the IV)
 * Salsa20 from libsodium

+Consumers of the data identify it by owner's public key and the path.
+It is important that someone else doesn't submit reencryption keys for the same path.
+So, at first, we should add digital signatures for hash(path + policy) (using pycrypto library?).
+Then this signature and associated data will be recorded on the blockchain so that it is publicly verifyable.
+The miners have to accept only paths with valid signatures.
+Public key should be used as a part of rekey address.
+The scheme wouldn't work with anonimity on, so it will have to be redesigned to be anonymous in later versions of the protocol.

+Mapping in the rekey store:

+    * pubkey -> hash(path) -> rekey

+The pubkey here is *not* the encryption key, it's a separate signing key.

+Algorithms/libraries to use:

+    * ECDSA (pycryptodome / pycrypto), secp256k1 curve
+    * sha3 module for hash functions (let's be future-proof!)
+      (included in standard hashlib with python3.6+)